National HMO Lobby

 (2) Another kind of policy is the Threshold Approach: here, a ceiling is set, beyond which certain forms of development are not permitted.
 There are two variants, the Scottish and the English.
 The Scottish version might be called the ‘blanket’ approach: a ceiling is set which applies to every street within the authority; this was pioneered by Glasgow, and is being followed by Fife.
 Normally, no more than 5% of the properties in any street may be HMOs.
 The English version might be called the ‘rolling’ approach.
 This approach is pioneered by Loughborough: development proposals for student housing are considered individually, and permitted only if such developments are below a set percentage of properties in the neighbourhood.
 This approach is also being followed by Sheffield, but here it applies to HMOs.

 [In the case of the Threshold Approach, it is important to bear in mind the distinction between the percentage of properties and the percentage of the population.
 The average occupancy of HMOs is twice that of the average household (which is 2.4, see ODPM, Survey of English Housing 2003-04).
 Thus, in an area where 10% of the properties are HMOs, in fact 18% of the population will be HMO occupants.
-The National HMO Lobby identifies 10% of properties or 20% of the population as the ‘tipping-point’ for studentification or other HMO-dominance in a neighbourhood: see the discussion in Chapter 2 of Balanced Communities & Studentification (2008).]
+The National HMO Lobby identifies 10% of properties or 20% of the population as the ‘tipping-point’ for HMO-dominance in a neighbourhood: see the discussion in Chapter 2 of Balanced Communities & Studentification (2008).]

 All of these policies are necessary, none on its own is sufficient.
 Areas of Restraint address concentrations themselves.
 The Threshold Approach tackles developing concentrations.
 Purpose-built Development is designed to deflate their causes.
 Therefore, in order to address the impacts of concentrations of HMOs comprehensively, the National HMO Lobby recommends –